Expressivity and Complexity of MongoDB (Extended Version): Preliminaries

 \section{Preliminaries}

-We recap the basics of nested relational algebra (NRA) \cite{Colby89,Vand01}, mainly to fix the notation of the operators.
-For their semantics we refer to \cite{Colby89}.
+We recap the basics of nested relational algebra (NRA) \cite{JaeschkeS82,Vand01}, mainly to fix the notation.

 Let $\A$ be a countably infinite set of attribute names and relation schema names.
-A \emph{relation schema} of a relation can have the form $R(S)$, where $R\in\A$ is a relation schema name and $S$ is a finite set of attributes, each of which is an atomic attribute (i.e., an attribute name in $\A$) or a relation schema of a sub-relation.
-A relation schema can also be obtained through a NRA operation (see below).
+A \emph{relation schema} has the form $R(S)$, where $R\in\A$ is a relation schema name and $S$ is a finite set of attributes, each of which is an atomic attribute (i.e., an attribute name in~$\A$) or a schema of a sub-relation.
+A relation schema can also be obtained through an NRA operation (see below).
 We use the function $\att$ to retrieve the attributes from a relation schema name, i.e., $\att(R)=S$.
-A relation schema $R(S)$ is called \emph{flat} if $S$ consists of atomic attribute only.
+Let $\Delta$ be the domain of all atomic attributes in $\A$.
+An \emph{instance} $\R$ of a relation schema $R(S)$ is a finite set of tuples over $R(S)$.
+A \emph{tuple $t$ over $R(S)$} is a finite set $\{a_1{:}v_1,\dots,a_n{:}v_n\}$ such that if $a_i$ is an atomic attribute, then $v_i\in\Delta$, and if $a_i$ is a relation schema, then $v_i$ is an instance of $a_i$.
 In the following, when convenient, we refer to relation schemas by their name only.